Nuclear Power: Exclusive, Risky Bet for Leaders

 More in detail:

-Laws of Nature, mainly the principle of (i) Matter Conservation (matter does not disappear in chemical reactions, only non-measurable amounts do, in nuclear reactions…), (ii) second law of thermodynamics/entropy law (…but energy disperse in various processes..), (iii) mixing-entropy (…and the same is true with matter, with but mall insignificant exceptions…) gravity (…and the disperse, mixed, matter stays on Earth while heat energy is leaving it).
-So physically, value and purity can be expressed as a combination of concentration of pure matter (e.g. biomass and metals recycled in societies) and structure of matter (e.g. trees, croplands, houses and sustainable energy systems).
-These natural laws, directly transferred to logics, make the statement above indisputable – nuclear power is not part of future energy systems, and is as helpful for the future as perpetual motion machines.
+Laws of Nature, mainly the principle of (i) Matter Conservation (matter/atoms do not disappear in chemical reactions), (ii) second law of thermodynamics/entropy law (energy and matter disperse in various processes), (iii) gravity (and the disperse, mixed, matter stays on Earth while heat energy is leaving it into outer space).
+So physically, value and purity can be expressed as a combination of *concentration of pure matter (e.g. composts, or metals from ores recycled in societies) and *structure of matter (e.g. species and sustainable energy systems).
+These natural laws, directly transferred to logics, make the statements above indisputable – nuclear power is not part of future energy systems.
+It is as helpful for the future as perpetual motion machines.
 All types of nuclear power are run by a linear processing of fuels.

 Costs The linear processing leads to inevitably increasing multidimensional costs at both ends of the line:

 *Upstream the line, at the level of fuel extraction, reserves will keep declining at the same pace as we use them.
-Would this technology be expanded to replace fossil fuels, in order to have any significant role to curb climate change, that pace has to go up, and faster so the more it is expanded.
+Would this technology be expanded to replace fossil fuels, in order to have any significant role to curb climate change, that pace has to go up.
+And faster so, the more it is expanded.
 So, for starters, this must increase our vulnerability and dependency on remaining supply from insecure deliveries in times of increasing geopolitical unrest.
-For instance from dictatorships, or a few democracies running the same debate and learning as we do.
+For instance from dictatorships, or a few democracies with the same debate and learning as we have.

-Even more in detail, for those interested in the boundary conditions for sustainable re-design of sustainable energy systems:
+Even more in detail, for those interested in the boundary conditions for sustainable re-design:

 SP 1: Uranium mining, with increasing concentrations of various isotopes at the site of mining.
 Like with the other SPs, this first step of the fuel cycle naturally will get even worse, if we were to increase such mining.
 Which is necessary if Nuclear would ever have any role to play in the future global energy-mix.
 Say that we would use nuclear to replace 50% of the world’s current fossil fuel use.
 That would imply to expand our current use of nuclear by a factor of at least 7.
 (Which, inherently, also implies an expanding dependency of purchase from dictators, see social boundary conditions below).
 How many of the nuclear proponents are aware of this?
 How many of them have calculated the uranium reserves in this context and compared the results with other energy options and their scalability within sustainability constraints?
 Many scientists have shown, independently of each other, that such calculations alone show that nuclear energy has no place in our attempts to manage climate change.